Adam’s skull

 Jewish tradition states that Adam’s skull was buried near the city of Jerusalem by Noah’s son, Shem.
 Tradition says this burial place was guarded by Melchizedek, who was the priest-king of Salem (Jerusalem) during the time of Abraham (see Genesis 14:18).
 Unknown to most Western believers, this history is so accepted that it is considered a major theme of Orthodox doctrine, and the skull of Adam appears consistently at the base of the Cross in both paintings and icons.
 If you ever see a skull at the base of a crucifix, you know that it symbolizes Adam’s skull, which was allegedly found buried at the site of Jesus’ crucifixion.

-Please visit Golgotha Facts for detailed information on the mound and its encompassing rock formation, referred to here as the “The Place of the Skull”
+Please visit Golgotha Facts for detailed information on the mound and its encompassing rock formation, referred to here as the potential “The Place of the Skull”.